-This project is being presented at the 2018 Communication Matters conference.
+This project was presented at the 2018 Communication Matters conference and will appear in their journal sometime in 2019.
 The goal of this project is to enable unique gesture recognition for people with limited control of their motion.
 Almost all gesture recognition software focuses on the user replicating a predefined gesture, such as a swipe or sign-language.
 This is not practical for the students that I work with at Beaumont College who have cerebral palsy (CP).
 We intend to recognise whatever motion a student can comfortably make and then use this to trigger a control.
 This control will allow the student to interact with his or her communication software to create speech or interact with environmental controls.

 Testing with Micro:bit based hardware